 Here you can make changes to how the contents of your counter appear regarding font, color, spacing, etc. Here are the changes I have made in the Style Tab:

-- Changed the Icon‘s color to white, altered the size to 50, and added a bottom margin of 5 px.
+- Changed the Icon‘s color to a blue shade, altered the size to 50, and added a bottom margin of 5 px.

 - Lastly, for the title, changed the color and adjusted the typography of the text.

 - Changed the color of the Number Divider to ‘White.’